KeithBautista/DunneAndCrescenzi/README.md

 - Promote the the two locations the restaurant has as well as provide the ability to locate each location.
 - Provide a way to contact the restaurant through various forms.

+## User Experience

+### Target Audience

+- People looking to dine in the Dublin Kildare region, more specifically Italian Food.
+- People who are looking to eat good food in an authentic environment.
+- People whom are looking to order in and have their food delivered.
+- Groups of people whom are looking for a caterer for an event that they have.

+### User Requirements

+- A website which is intuitive and is simple to navigate around.
+- Easily find information within a couple clicks.
+- Good presentation on said information as well as gallery provided.
+- Links and Tabs works as expected.
+- Ability to easily get in contact with Business through multiple forms of contact.
+- Easily access through different forms of interaction (Mobile and Desktop).